 Electrician: You will want an educated electrician for tricky electrical repairs as well as inspections

-Plumber: A burst pipe or flooding basement should also be handled by a highly trained professional.
+Plumber: A highly trained professional should also handle a burst pipe or flooding basement.
 They can also inspect the property for ongoing leaks that could cause mold.

 Pest Control: You’ll want an exterminator to come through regularly to keep your home free from pests.
 It’s less costly to pay for regular extermination than to lose renters.

 H-VAC Specialist: Often it’s best to have a regular inspection done on this as well as heating and air-conditioning systems can be complicated

 Contractor: Having a working relationship with a contractor can be extremely beneficial if you’re hoping to renovate or if you receive an accommodation request from a tenant with disabilities.
 A good contractor will be able to build ramps and lower countertops as well as change things back if need be after the renter leaves.